M. Iftakhar Alam, PhD

 I am currently appointed as Associate Professor of Applied Statistics at the Institute of Statistical Research and Training, University of Dhaka.
-Earlier I obtained Bachelor and Master degrees in Applied Statistics.
-I truly started research career as a PhD student at the School of Mathematical Sciences, Queen Mary University of London, UK, where I looked at Optimal Adaptive designs for dose finding in early phase Clinical trials, under the supervision of Dr. Barbara Bogacka and Dr. D. Stephen Coad.
-My current research focuses on the various aspects of dose finding in early phase clinical trials.
+Earlier I obtained bachelor’s and master’s degrees in Applied Statistics from the University of Dhaka.
+I truly started a research career as a PhD student at the School of Mathematical Sciences, Queen Mary University of London, UK, where I looked at the optimal adaptive designs for dose-finding in early phase clinical trials, under the supervision of Dr. Barbara Bogacka and Dr. D. Stephen Coad.
+My current research focuses on the various aspects of dose-finding in early phase clinical trials.

 - Alam, M. I., Coad, D. S. and Bogacka, B. (2019).
 Combined criteria for dose optimisation in early phase clinical trials.
 Statistics in Medicine, 38: 4172-4188.

 - Alam, M. I. and Sultana, Jafrin (2019).
 Isotonic design for phase I clinical trials: can we improve further?
 Austrian Journal of Statistics, 48: 34-44.

 - Alam, M. I. (2019).
 Assessing the inter-patient variability in the area under the concentration curve.
 Journal of Statistical Research, 53(1): 27-44.

 - Alam, M. I. and M. Mansur (2018).
 A dynamic stopping rule for phase I clinical trials.
 Biometrical Letters, 55(1): 17-30.